 6. Furnishings and Accessories

 When choosing your furniture, make sure it is made for the outdoors, as it is made to withstand the climate and direct sun.
-Investing in quality furniture and accessories will stand the test of time and actually save you money in the long run.
+Investing in quality furniture and accessories will stand the test of time and save you money in the long run.

-Use accessories to express your personal style.
+Use accessories to express your style.
 Textures and colors can be found in cushions, pillows, tablecloths, and fabrics.
 Add cute string lights for finishing touches, and patterned curtains, and don’t be afraid to experiment.
 Remember to protect any electronics and appliances like stoves, TVs, refrigerators, and speakers to avoid damage.